 If you’ve got a high-school senior headed off to college next year, then you’ll need to file the FAFSA (Free Application for Federal Financial Aid) in order to make sure your family is eligible for financial aid.
 Here’s the bottom line: filling out the FAFSA is not only time-consuming, it can also be confusing.
-So we asked David Levy, an editor with Edvisors for his top tips about FAFSA for parents.
+So we asked David Levy, an editor with Edvisors for his top tips about parents and FAFSA.

 “There are real advantages to filing early,” says Levy.
 That’s because Edvisors‘ own research shows that students who file early get twice as much grant money — which is free money — as those who file later in the process.
 For example, some states have early deadlines for their grant programs and hand out funds on a first-come, first-served basis.
 If you file your FAFSA after the money is gone, you’re out of luck, even if you are eligible for those funds.